 But working with the food you have on hand to make meals at home doesn’t have to be boring or flavorless.
 And these Grilled Potato Spinach Quesadillas are proof!

 A True Pantry Meal

-This is definitely a pantry meal—meaning these quesadillas come together with ingredients we all usually have on hand.
+This is definitely a pantry meal, so these quesadillas come together with ingredients we all usually have on hand.

 These are staple ingredients in most homes, so my Grilled Potato Spinach Quesadillas are especially great right now while we’re all trying to minimize our time out and about!

 Even better, for these grilled quesadillas you can use any type of potato, any type or size of tortilla, fresh or frozen spinach, and if you’re vegan or out of cheese, these quesadillas are just as delicious without it.